How to choose a Makeup Artist

 2. Quality and Pricing

 If someone is only charging £15 for a full face of makeup – I’d be asking myself why.
-Most Makeup Artists know their worth and you will be paying them not only for the products, but also their time, skills and experience.
-If you're paying for a service surely you want the best, high-quality products too.
+Most Makeup Artists know their worth and you will be paying them for their time, skills and experience.
+Also, If you're paying for a service surely you want the best, high-quality products too.
 Ask them what they use, they wont mind telling you I'm sure.

 3. Portfolio/Gallery – what to look out for

 Yes, they might have the ‘paper’ but have they got the skills.